-- If you see a downed power line, always consider the wire is energized. - Contact Maritime Electric with the location immediately and warn others to stay away. - Never attempt to move a downed power line or anything touching a power line. - Keep away from the power line and anything that is touching the wire by at least 15 metres (50 feet). - If required, shuffle or hop, don't step out of the energized area.
+- If you see a downed power line, always assume they are energized. - Contact Maritime Electric with the location immediately and warn others to stay away. - Never attempt to move a downed power line or anything touching a power line. - Stay away from power lines and anything touching the power line by at least 30 metres (100 feet). - If required, shuffle or hop never step out of the energized area.

-In an Emergency - Contact with a Power Line
+Accidental Contact with a Power Line